ultra-lite/composite-container/README.md

 $compositeContainer = new \UltraLite\CompositeContainer\CompositeContainer();

 $compositeContainer->addContainer($container);
-$container->setCompositeContainer($compositeContainer); // or appropriate method on Delegate Lookup container
+$container->setDelegateContainer($compositeContainer); // or appropriate method on Delegate Lookup container

 if ($compositeContainer->has($serviceId) {
     $compositeContainer->get($serviceId);